Sameer-Arora/Attendance_System/mobile_API_calls.md

  ### Report

- **Curse List**
+ **Course List**

-    Note: If userType is student, return all course he is enrolled in, if usertype is faculty, return all the courses he teach
+    Note: If userType is student, return all course he is enrolled in, if usertype is faculty, return all the courses he teaches

     Sent: userID, userType
     Received: